 Patients reported a significant increase in their ability to control lymphedema through treatment with our Flexitouch system, with an increase in function and a reduction in pain.
-Of the 98 patients who responded, 66% reported being "very satisfied" with the treatment by our Flexitouch system and 29, or 30%, of patients reported being "satisfied" with the treatment by our Flexitouch system.
+Of the 98 patients who responded, 70% reported being "very satisfied" with the treatment by our Flexitouch system and 30% reported being "satisfied" with the treatment by our Flexitouch system.

-Comparison of our Flexitouch System with Simple Pneumatic Compression Devices pneumatic compression device for home-based treatment of breast cancer-related lymphedema.
+Comparison of our Flexitouch System with Simple Pneumatic Compression Devices

+A prospective, randomized controlled trial published in Supportive Care in Cancer demonstrated that our Flexitouch system provides better clinical outcomes as compared to those achieved with a simple pneumatic compression device for home-based treatment of breast cancer-related lymphedema.
 The study was conducted in the United States and involved 36 patients.
 The number of participants in this study is considered to be a small sample size and a limitation of the study.
 However, it is one of the only published randomized controlled trials comparing PCDs, and we believe is currently the only published study of PCDs that reported comprehensively on adverse events.
 The patients were randomized to our Flexitouch system or a simple pneumatic compression device used for home treatment of one-hour per day for 12 weeks.
 The simple pneumatic compression device used in the study was a Bio Compression 2004 Sequential Circulator pneumatic compression device.
 The primary objective of the study was to determine whether our Flexitouch system provides better outcomes, as measured by arm edema and tissue water reductions, compared to a simple pneumatic compression device in patients with arm lymphedema.
 The study does not reflect a comparison of our Flexitouch system to a product that is billed under the same Healthcare Common Procedure Coding System, or HCPCS, Code as our Flexitouch system.